nycdavid/bouncer/README.md

 ## 11/28/16
 * The test seems like it was panicking because `database/sql` needed a db connection.
 * Had to switch over to the testing tools provided by the Echo team.

+- [ ] Have `web.go` instantiate a `PGConn` struct that has a live PG connection to query with as an attribute